AndrewCRMartin/chrootperl/README.md

 - any additional directories that you will need to run your Perl scripts.
   `/bin`, `/lib` and `/lib64` will be automatically available as well as `/run` which is used to store the Perl script (`$DIRS`)
 - the destination where the `chrootperl` executable will live.
-By default this is `/usr/local/bin`, but you must ensure that if this is and NFS export that it is exported with `NO_ROOT_SQUASH` on the machines on which you wish to use the program. (`$DEST`)
+If not specified, this is `/usr/local/bin`, but you must ensure that if this is and NFS export that it is exported with `NO_ROOT_SQUASH` on the machines on which you wish to use the program. (`$DEST`)